 - Signs should offer positive, rather than negative, suggestions

-Accident Prevention Tags
+Guidelines for Accident Prevention Tags

 Employers may occasionally use tags, in lieu of signs, for addressing temporary, unexpected, or unapparent hazards (such as when performing lockout/tagout procedures on a piece of equipment).
 Accident prevention tags are usually used temporarily—only until the hazard in question has been eliminated, or until the hazardous operation has wrapped up.